Up Coming Important Dates

 Last day to pay the 2016 taxes, if any, before being sent to the State for collection (see Delinquent Taxes below for more information)

 The mission of the County Treasurer's Office is the provision of timely, efficient and professional service to our constituents.

 The County Treasurer mails out the property tax bills and receives payment for not only the property taxes but also for all other miscellaneous county receipts.

 The Treasurer is in charge of the safekeeping and investment of all county funds.
 The American Heritage Dictionary defines Treasurer as "One in charge of the funds or revenues of a government, corporation, club, etc." The County of Valencia is certainly not a club or corporation, but a thriving growing county.
 Valencia County is listed among the fastest growing counties in the state.
 The Treasurer currently mails over 209,000 property tax bills every year.
 The funds collected by the Treasurer is disbursed to the State of New Mexico, Middle Rio Grande Conservancy District, University of New Mexico-Valencia Campus, Village of Los Lunas, Village of Bosque Farms, City of Belen, Los Lunas School District and the Belen School District.
-Of the $24 million plus dollars collected, the County of Valencia keeps more than 29% of it.
+Of the $24 million plus dollars collected, the County of Valencia keeps less than 30% of it.

 If a property is delinquent for 3 years, it is placed on a Delinquency List that is sent to the State of New Mexico, Property Tax Division, in July of each year.